-The rubric that teachers use to score writing can be found on the Documents tab for each respective assessment at https://plans.ednet.ns.ca/nova-scotia-assessments.
+Writing is scored with four levels of performance.
+Level 3 is the expectation.
+There is a score for each of the four areas.
+These scores reflect student performance on both writing tasks.
+There is no overall score for writing.
+The rubric that teachers use to score writing can be found at https://plans.ednet.ns.ca/nova-scotia-assessments.